 There is something almost magical about growing giant vegetables, and for those few who chose to do so, their techniques are often shrouded in secrecy.
-However, while there are undoubtedly a number of hard earned family secrets that you will never get to know about, the one thing that you can't do with out is the seed.
+However, while there are undoubtedly a number of hard earned family secrets that you will never get to know about, the one thing that you can't do without is the seed.
 And not just any seed.
 The seed for growing giant vegetables would have been specially selected - often from a long line of show winners - from a lineage that can date back as far as the 19th century.
-The simple fact is that with out the right seed your attempt at growing giant vegetablkes is likely to fail.
+The simple fact is that without the right seed your attempt at growing giant vegetables is likely to fail.
 However, should you be able to get your hands on the real worlds equivalent of 'Magic Beans' then you are welcome to try my cultivation tips for the perfect giant cabbage.

 After covering the seed with the fine compost give the surface a spray of water through a hand sprayer.
 This will ensure that the seed are not disturbed and keeps them at the same depth that you sowed them.
 At this point you can cover the seed tray with glass until the first seedlings emerge or give the surface a light spray of water on a daily basis or if it looks like the surface compost is likely to dry out.

 Place the seed tray in a propagator to germinate or leave on the bench if your greenhouse is heated to a minimum of 50°F.

 After the seedlings have germinated and showing two strong seedling leaves, transplant the seedlings into individual small pots or modules.